 What Are Dental Crowns?

-Dental crowns are not painful.
-Your dentist will use anesthetic during the procedure to ensure that you will feel no pain.
+Dental crowns are not painful either.
+Your dentist will use anesthetic during the procedure to ensure that you don’t feel.
 After the dentist places the crown, the area may feel slightly uncomfortable for a few days.
 This is entirely normal and is part of the process of adjusting to the dental crown.

 On average dental crowns last about 15 years.
 With good oral care and a healthy diet, you may see your crown last up to 25-30 years.